Devops on Azure

 Provide continuous value to users by delivering software faster and more reliably

 Azure allows you to implement DevOps practices so you can stay agile and gain more confidence in your deployment pipeline for a wide variety of scenarios.
-Whether your app leverages Virtual Machines, Web Apps or Kubernetes, Azure allows you to create a reliable CI/CD pipeline and to practise infrastructure as code and continuous monitoring.
-Assemble the DevOps solution that meets your needs with built-in Azure services or a combination of industry-leading open-source DevOps technologies, seamlessly integrated into Azure.
+Whether your app leverages Virtual Machines, Web Apps or Kubernetes - Azure allows you to create a reliable CI/CD pipeline, practice infrastructure as code and continuous monitoring.
+Assemble the DevOps solution that meets your needs with built-in Azure services or a combination of industry leading open source DevOps technologies, seamlessly integrated into Azure.

 CI/CD for Containers

 Containers make it very easy for you to continuously build and deploy your applications.
 By orchestrating deployment of those containers using Kubernetes in Azure Kubernetes Service (AKS), you can achieve replicable, manageable clusters of containers.

 By setting up a continuous build to produce your container images and orchestration, Azure DevOps increases the speed and reliability of your deployment.